e-berman/e-berman/README.md

 ### 🔍 at a glimpse:

-I am an aspiring backend software engineer and Go enjoyer.
+I am an aspiring backend software engineer and enjoy working with Go.

 I also am an avid snowboarder, sci-fi nerd, keyboard spendthrift, and baseball analytics enthusiast.